Details About the Aquatic Herbicides Used in Florida

 Diquat can also be used in a tank mix to control certain submersed plants.
 Diquat is relatively ineffective when used alone to control hydrilla (Hydrilla verticillata), but it can be used in combination with chelated copper for quick, albeit temporary control.
 A synergism has been reported between these two compounds such that hydrilla takes up more diquat and copper when they are applied together than when equal concentrations are applied separately.
 This is a good option for quick control to eradicate or contain small pioneer populations around boat ramps.
 Diquat and copper are not often considered for large scale hydrilla control because repetitive treatments increase the amount of copper in the system.
 Diquat is used in combination with potassium endothall and flumioxazin herbicides for hydrilla control.
 In each case, the addition of diquat provides more rapid and perhaps more thorough hydrilla control while introducing a second mode of action for herbicide resistance management.

 Endothall primarily functions as a contact herbicide, but is also somewhat mobile in plant tissues.
 Endothall is absorbed by submersed plants in lethal concentrations in 12-36 hours depending on the concentration applied.
-Usually, two or more applications are required annually to maintain hydrilla control.
+Usually, two or more applications are required annually to maintain hydrilla control in small areas such as boat trails.
+For larger applications, as much as 12-18 months of contrrol has been reported in Florida waters.

 Potassium endothall, normally used at rates of 2-3 ppm in water, is not toxic to adult fish, eggs or fry at rates of 100-800 ppm depending on fish species.
 Amine endothall is 2-3 times more active on plants, but 200-400 times more toxic to fish than the potassium salt.
-Amine endothall is toxic to fish at 0.5 ppm and carries an EPA label warning to not use it where fish are an important resource.
+Amine endothall is toxic to fish at >0.3 ppm.
 Therefore, amine endothall is not used alone or for large scale hydrilla control in Florida lakes and rivers.
 It is usually applied at very low rates with potassium endothall to increase efficacy and to introduce a second active ingredient for herbicide resistance management.

 Flumioxazin was registered by the US EPA and FL Department of Agriculture and Consumer Services for aquatic uses in 2011 and is sold under the trade name Clipper.
 The active ingredient, flumioxazin, is a member of the chemical family called the N-phenylphthalimides.